Shlomo Molla: Biography

 In 1991, he became head of a Jewish Agency immigrant absorption center in Tiberias, and in 1995 was appointed supervisor of the absorption centers and ulpans in northern kibbutzim.

 In 1996 he became a member of the Ministry of Health's committee to advise on war conditions, and in 1999 he became head of the Jewish Agency's Ethiopian Division.
 In the same year Molla won eighth place on Yisrael BaAliyah's list for the Knesset elections, but the party won only six seats.
 In 2006, he was a member of the Zionist Executive and head of department at the World Zionist Organization.

+Knesset tenure

 Prior to the 2006 elections he was placed thirty-third on Kadima's list.
 However, following the resignation of Avigdor Yitzhaki in February 2008, Molla became the second MK of Ethiopian origin.
 He was placed nineteenth on the Kadima list for the 2009 elections, and retained his seat as the party won 28 mandates.

-In 2012 he left Kadima to join the new Hatnuah party.
+As a member of the Knesset, Molla advocated for a two-state solution.
+In 2012, he left Kadima to join the new Hatnuah party.
 Placed eighth on its list for the 2013 elections, he lost his seat when the party won only six seats.

+Post-Knesset career

 In 2015, he encouraged Ethiopian-Israelis to refuse to pay taxes or to serve in the Israeli armed forces to protest racist acts against Ethiopian-Israelis such as the police assault on Demas Fikadey.
+In 2019, Molla announced he joined Meretz.

+Personal life

 Molla is married with three children, and lives in Rishon LeZion.